-- Pull the carpeting from the floor of the trunk.
-Turn the center retainer nut on the compact spare tire cover counterclockwise to remove it. - 2.
-Lift and remove the cover.
+Pull the carpeting from the floor of the trunk.
+Turn the center retainer nut on the compact spare tire cover counterclockwise to remove it.

+2. Lift and remove the cover.

 3. Turn the wing nut counterclockwise and remove it.
 Then lift off the spacer and remove the compact spare tire.
-See Compact Spare Tire on page 5-80 for more information about the compact spare.
+See Compact Spare Tire on page 5-77 later in this section for more information about the compact spare.